DanRVP/php-worker-pool/README.md

 # php-threadpool
-A simplistic approach to a threadpool in P|HP
+A simplistic approach to a threadpool in PHP